autoevolution

 Speed cameras have been around since the rise of the automobileSpeed cameras have been around since the rise of the automobileSpeed cameras have been around since the rise of the automobile

-Currently, based on how they are used, speed cameras can be divided into three large groups: mobile systems, fixed speed cameras and average speed cameras.
-Based on the technology they use, they can also be divided into laser, truvelo and SPECS.
+There are presently several kinds of speed cameras out there, but it terms of type they can be largely divided into three large groups: mobile systems, fixed speed cameras, and average speed cameras.
+If you judge them by the technology they use, then we have laser, truvelo and SPECS cameras.
+We’ll discuss them all below.

 MOBILE CAMERAS